nbasham/CloudUserDefaults/README.md

 # About

 CloudUserDefaults automatically syncs `UserDefaults` **values** that use a **key** with a specified prefix to the cloud.
-Behind the scenes it listens to system events and when a `UserDefaults` **key** with the given prefix is set all the user's devices are automatically synced with the new value.
+Silently listening to system events it detects when a `UserDefaults` **key** with a given prefix is changed and automatically syncs the **value**.
 For example, if you choose ***cloud_*** as the prefix `UserDefaults.standard.set(1, forKey: "cloud_count")` is set on all the user's devices.

 This is based on Mugunth Kumar's elegant solution `MKiCloudSync` an Objective-C [GitHub repository](https://github.com/MugunthKumar/MKiCloudSync) that is now archived.
-Thanks to Paul Hudson for suggesting `MKiCloudSync`.
+Thanks to [Paul Hudson for the introduction to `MKiCloudSync`](https://www.hackingwithswift.com/example-code/system/how-to-store-userdefaults-options-in-icloud).

 ## Installation